-To avoid a course failure, students must officially withdraw from a course by writing to the Woods College of Advancing Studies prior to December 1st for fall semester and April 20th for the spring semester.
-For a course from which a student withdraws a grade of W is received and no academic credit is granted.
-Non-attendance does not constitute official withdrawal, nor does just telling the instructor.
-A student is responsible for tuition of a course for which registered until the withdrawal notice is received.
-Stopping payment on a registration check or a registration check being returned by the bank does not constitute withdrawal and full charges are due.
+To avoid a course failure, students must officially withdraw from a course by writing to the Woods College of Advancing Studies by November 30th for the fall semester and April 19th for the spring semester.
+For a course from which a student withdraws a grade of "W" is received and no academic credit is granted.
+Non-attendance does not constitute official withdrawal, nor does informing the instructor.
+The student is responsible for paying tuition for all registered courses until the withdrawal notice is received.
+Stopping payment on a registration check does not constitute withdrawal and full charges remain due.

 Fees are not refundable; no refunds are made to auditors.

 Tuition is refundable under the following conditions:

 (a) Notice of withdrawal must be made in writing to the Woods College Office.